amaruxia42/genomics_england/README.md

 ## 📸 Overview

-For this solution, I chose to implement an AWS Lambda function, given the relatively small payload size of the images.
+For this solution, I chose to implement an AWS Lambda function, assuming the relatively small payload size of the images I thought this service would provide the functionality needed.
 While the EXIF specification does not strictly define a maximum metadata size, in practice, EXIF metadata is limited to approximately 64 KB, with typical .jpg or .jpeg images containing 1 KB to 50 KB of metadata.

 This solution uses a serverless, AWS-based architecture to automatically strip EXIF metadata from image files uploaded to an Amazon S3 bucket.
 Upon upload, a Lambda function is triggered to process the image, remove any EXIF metadata, and store the sanitized version in a separate destination bucket — preserving the file path.